Social Democratic Party of Lithuania

 The Social Democratic Party of Lithuania (Lietuvos socialdemokratų partija, LSDP) is a centre-left and social democratic political party in Lithuania.
-Founded as an underground Marxist organization in 1896, it is the oldest extant party in Lithuania.
-During the time of the Soviet Union, the party went into exile, emerging once again in Lithuania in 1989.
+Founded as an underground Marxist organisation in 1896, it is the oldest extant party in Lithuania.
+During the Soviet occupation, the party ceased to exist.
+The party reemerged after the fall of the Soviet Union and the end of communist rule in 1989.

 The party led a government in the unicameral Seimas, Lithuania's parliament from 2001 to 2008 and from 2012 to 2016.
-The party is a member of the Party of European Socialists (PES), the Progressive Alliance, and the Socialist International.
+It has been the ruling party of Lithuania since 2024.
+The party is a member of the Party of European Socialists (PES), Progressive Alliance, and Socialist International.

 History

 Establishment

 Initial discussions about forming a Marxist political party in Lithuania began early in 1895, with a number of informal gatherings bringing together social democrats of various stripes resulting in a preparatory conference in the summer of that year.
-Differences in objectives became clear between ethnic Jews and ethnic Lithuanians and Poles, with the former seeing themselves essentially as Russian Marxists while the latter two groups harbored both revolutionary and national aspirations.
+Differences in objectives became clear between ethnic Jews and ethnic Lithuanians and Poles, with the former seeing themselves essentially as Russian Marxists while the latter two groups harboured both revolutionary and national aspirations.
 Moreover, the ethnic Poles and Lithuanians saw themselves divided over the question of alliance with non-Marxist liberals.
-As a result, not one but three Marxist political organizations would emerge in Lithuania between 1895 and 1897.
+As a result, not one but three Marxist political organisations would emerge in Lithuania between 1895 and 1897.

 The Social Democratic Party of Lithuania (LSDP) was founded on 1 May (19 April O.S.)
 1896 at a secret congress held in an apartment in Vilnius.
-Among the 13 delegates were Andrius Domaševičius and Alfonsas Moravskis — a pair of intellectuals regarded as the central organizers of the new political entity — and the future President of Lithuania, Kazys Grinius, as well as a number of worker activists.
+Among the 13 delegates were Andrius Domaševičius and Alfonsas Moravskis—a pair of intellectuals regarded as the central organisers of the new political entity—and the future President of Lithuania, Kazys Grinius, as well as a number of worker activists.
 Also in attendance as a representative of the radical youth movement was an 18-year-old ethnic Pole named Felix Dzerzhinsky, later the head of the Soviet secret police.
-As Lithuania was then part of the Russian Empire, the LSDP was inevitably an illegal organization, meeting in secret and seeking to bring about the revolutionary overthrow of the Tsarist regime.
+As Lithuania was then part of the Russian Empire, the LSDP was inevitably an illegal organisation, meeting in secret and seeking to bring about the revolutionary overthrow of the Tsarist regime.

-The LSDP was a dual language organization, publishing its illegal newspapers both in Lithuanian and Polish.
+The LSDP was a dual language organisation, publishing its illegal newspapers both in Lithuanian and Polish.
 Newspapers were published abroad, printed in East Prussia (or sometimes Switzerland or France) and smuggled across the border.
-Technical assistance was occasionally provided by the Social Democratic Party of the Kingdom of Poland and Lithuania, headed by Julian Marchlewski.
+Technical assistance was occasionally provided by the Social Democracy of the Kingdom of Poland and Lithuania party, headed by Julian Marchlewski.